Isara-Li/Face_Recognition/README.md

 - **Training Process**: The model was trained on a diverse dataset of face images, using techniques such as data augmentation and regularization (e.g., dropout) to improve generalization and prevent overfitting.

-- **Performance**: After extensive training and tuning, the model demonstrated high accuracy in detecting faces across various test cases, including different lighting conditions, angles, and face sizes.
+- **Performance**: After extensive training and tuning, the model demonstrated reasonable accuracy in detecting faces across various test cases, including different lighting conditions, angles, and face sizes.

 ## Technologies Used